 Today, an outdoor museum with a walkable exhibition.
 We can walk through the ruins of the defenders’ barracks and guardhouses, massive monument to the site called “A Monument to the Defenders of the Coast” and a large sign stands next to the monument reads “Nigdy Więcej Wojny”: War Never Again.

-We can use public ferry / private boat / bus or even a bike to get to Westerplatte Peninsula!
+We can use public ferry / private boat / bus to get to Westerplatte Peninsula!
 Please let us know about your preferences.

-from €38/person (depending on number of people and transport by bus / boat / bike)
+from €38/person (depending on number of people and transport by bus / boat)

 Small and large groups welcome!
 Please contact us for price.